Insurgo buys it’s refurbished hardware from a trusted third party

 Insurgo boots Librem Key’s Deployment signed Clonezilla iso and clones the latest QubesOS disk image through its dockstation’s SSD drive.

 Insurgo validates the working state of the hardware and QubesOS functionality by connecting to Insurgo‘s local network, apply latest QubesOS updates and syncs the system clock to Greenwich Mean Time (GMT+0 timezone).
-In case of installed updates, the installation is cloned back into Dock station’s SSD drive to serve as a disk image for future deployment.
+In case of installed updates, the installation is cloned back into Dock station’s SSD drive to serve as a disk image for future deployment once a month.

 Insurgo launches the reownership wizard with a new Librem Key connected to USB port, reencrypts LUKS container of both internal and sdcard drive, owns the Librem Key by defining Admin and User PINs, owns the TPM, takes a screenshot of the TPMTOTP and sends related information to end user through user chosen secured communication channel.
 Note that all OEM provisioned secrets were randomly generated diceware passphrases.
 A backup of provisioned secrets is saved under provided sdcard encrypted LUKS partition, for which the Disk Recovery Key passphrase will be shared with the customer.
 This Disk Recovery Key passphrase will be replaced in the first step of the Re-Ownership Wizard.